Impractical Jokers: The Movie: Critical response

 Mark Keizer of Variety called it "an undistinguished and unnecessary extension of a brand whose primary attributes are likability, authenticity and relative modesty (given the worst impulses of the genre)."

 John DeFore of The Hollywood Reporter questioned why anyone "would get off the couch and spend money" to see this film.

-Film critique Nick Allen gave the film a positive review rating it 3.5 stars out of 5, stating that "Comedies never get fair ratings.
-While the scripted plot seems pretty lame, the show itself is very funny and what I'd consider 3 1/2 star".
+Film critique Nick Allen gave the film an average review rating it 2 stars out of 4.